Chontal language (Guerrero)

-Guerrero Chontal (or Chontal of Guerrero, Chontal de Guerrero) is an unclassified language that was spoken in what is now the Mexican state of Guerrero during the prehispanic and early colonial periods.
-It is now extinct.
-There is no existing description of this language.
+Guerrero Chontal (also called Chontal of Guerrero) is an unclassified language that was spoken in what is now the Mexican state of Guerrero during the prehispanic and early colonial periods.
+It is now extinct, and there is no existing description of this language.

-Guerrero Chontal should not be confused with Chontal Maya, which is a Mayan language that is still spoken, nor with Oaxaca Chontal, an endangered language spoken in Oaxaca.
-Chontal is a generic Nahuatl word for foreigner, applied to several unrelated ethnic groups.
+Guerrero Chontal should not be confused with the unrelated Chontal Maya or Oaxaca Chontal languages, which are still spoken in other parts of Mexico.
+Chontal is a generic Nahuatl word for foreigner that was historically applied to several unrelated ethnic groups.

 Distribution

-According to colonial records, this language was spoken to the north of the Balsas River and to the west of the Coixca River, in the northern region of the state of Guerrero.
+According to colonial records, Guerrero Chontal was spoken to the north of the Balsas River and to the west of the Coixca River, in the northern region of the state of Guerrero.
 In the 16th century, the primary Chontal settlements were Ixcateopan, Alahuistlan, Ostuma, Coatepec, Toltoltepec, Teloloapan, and Apastla.
 Other towns where Chontal was spoken included Iguala, Tepecoacuilco, Cocula, Chilacachapa, Acamixtla, Chontalcoatlán, Noxtepec, Tetipac, Tlamacazapa, and Zacualpan.
 A Chontal language was also mentioned at Pungarabato, now Ciudad Altamirano.